kmarkus/microblx/docs/user/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The plant is, *mutatis mutandis*, built following the same rationale,
-and will be not detailed here. the final code of the plant and the
+and will be not detailed here.
+The final code of the plant and the
-controller can be retrieved here **TODO add link to the code**
+controller can be retrieved here:

+- :download:`platform_2dof.c <../../examples/platform/platform_2dof.c>`
+- :download:`platform_2dof_control.c <../../examples/platform/platform_2dof_control.c>`

 Compiling the blocks
 ~~~~~~~~~~~~~~~~~~~~